How to Start a Coffee Shop

 Are you one of those who can’t get through their day without a few cups of good coffee or tea?
 Do your friends love that you can make the perfect coffee, latte, or cappuccino?
 If you’d like to put your love of coffees and teas to work, starting a coffee shop could be a rewarding business venture.

 Coffee shops sell a variety of beverages, including hot and iced coffees, teas, and bottled drinks.
 Some coffee shops branch out into offering espressos, lattes, cappuccinos, and smoothies.
-Many shops also offer a variety of foods, including breads, donuts, cookies, and other sweets that pair well with their drinks.
+Many shops also offer various foods, including bread, donuts, cookies, and other sweets that pair well with their drinks.

 Besides these ready-to-consume options, some coffee shops sell coffee beans, supplies like mugs and coffeemakers, and other take-home items.
-Many shops offer in-house seating, but coffee shops can also exist as drive-through-only options where customers never enter the interior of the shop.
+Many shops offer in-house seating, but coffee shops can also exist as drive-through-only options where customers never enter the shop.

-Coffee giants like Starbucks and Dunkin Donuts hold a major share of the market, and according to First Research, the eight largest coffee companies bring in about 70 percent of the industry’s annual revenue.
+Coffee giants like Starbucks and Dunkin Donuts hold a significant share of the market and independent coffee shops struggle competing against them.
+According to First Research, the eight largest coffee companies bring in about 70 percent of the industry’s annual revenue.
 However, smaller stores can compete by offering specialty items and a personal customer service experience.
 Other competitors to coffee shops include convenience stores, fast-food restaurants, donut shops, and gas stations.

 According to Single Platform, there are over 150 million daily coffee drinkers in the United States, and the average coffee drinker consumes three cups of coffee each day.
 Adding to the income potential for shop owners, Americans are drinking more expensive coffee than they previously did.
 The ready-to-drink market of bottled, boxed, and canned coffees is growing, and cold brew coffee has become a hit, particularly with millennials.

 Specialty coffee shops also continue to evolve.
 Cat cafes have recently become a big hit, allowing customers to interact with coffee shop cats.
 These cats are often on loan from local shelters, and cat cafes can help to facilitate adoptions.
-When planning to open a cat cafe, local health ordinances can be difficult, and most cafes separate the cat area from the dining area for food safety issues.
+Local health ordinances can be complicated when planning to open a cat cafe, and most cafes separate the cat area from the dining area for food safety issues.

 The target market for coffee shops can vary depending on their specialization and marketing.
 Most coffee shops target adult coffee drinkers, but a shop offering more expensive specialty coffees will target a different market than your average coffee shop.